San Antonio station (Medellín)

 San Antonio station is a station on the Medellín Metro.
-It is the terminal station for line B (center to west), and a possible transfer station to line A (north to south).
+It is the terminal station for line B (center to west), and a transfer station to line A (north to south).
 It is named after the Church of San Antonio, which also gives its name to the nearby San Antonio Plaza.
 Line A station was opened on 30 November 1995 as part of the inaugural section of line A, from Niquía to Poblado.
 Line B station was opened on 28 February 1996 as part of the inaugural section of the line, from San Javier to San Antonio.